ronaldbosma/apimp/README.md

 This is a powerful feature that allows you to create dynamic policies that can be used to transform requests and responses.
 The problem is that the policy expressions are not easy to work with, because you define them inside XML files.

 This project gives developers the ability to code there policy expressions in a .NET project and merge these into XML policy files that can be imported into API Management.
+Making it possible to unit test and locally debug the policy expressions.
+It also gives you intellisense in your IDE, making it easier to write them.

 ## Example